SCATTERED AFFINITIES

 Between the years 1995 and 1996 Juan Fernando Herrán produced the work Transformaciones Geográficas (Geographical Transformations), a route -materialised in texts, drawings and wall images – along part of the subterranean network of drains and sewers in London that updates the feeling of drift in the scope of the contemporary metropolis.
 In the intentional discovery of an underground network the city acquires the characteristics of a map of the mind, of a peculiar chart that retrieves a lost intangible and silenced memory.
 In the work Este-Oeste [East-West] (1995) the image of a hand shaping a ball of clay, changing its form continually due to the human pressure, travels through different locations in the city of London.
 Untitled (1991-92) is made up of over a hundred bottle-tops, collected in the streets of Bogotá and subsequently manipulated by the artist.
 The conditions in which the urban environment is established constitute an inexhaustible source for his work, resulting in archaeological studies of the formation of its structures, where memory and history actively unite in order to rescue contents that have been either forgotten or silenced by diverse mechanisms of power – and of the materials inhabiting such structures.

 In modern minimal disco 4 Jan-Peter E. R. Sonntag proposes that visitors should submerge themselves “acoustically in a paradoxical experimental space”, a space of continuous and infinite acceleration.
 In this work Sonntag intervenes in the individual’s mechanism of perception, subverting the way in which he or she receives the exterior acoustic signals via the transmission of subfrecuencies functioning as vibrations that literally occupy and spread all over the body of the receiver.
-The artist suggests another type of body music, and offers a space to be felt individually in a totally different context: the body transformed into sculpture inside an hall.
+The artist suggests another type of body music, and offers a space to be felt individually in a totally different context: the body transformed into sculpture inside an exhibition hall.
 If modern minimal disco 4 suggest, through the processing of sound waves, a space of continual acceleration, in the work In the yellow Cell (1999) light and temperature determine both the perception of space and one’s way of occupying it.
 “In this case the artist is not so much the agent transmitting his experiences through artistic transformation, but one who creates the spatial conditions and situations, the conditions of experience itself.
 The viewer comprehends in a sensuous manner the very incomprehensibility of space.”

 Related Images: